 - Dubai has a large population of expatriate workers from South Asia and South East Asia.
 My colleagues all proclaim that life in Dubai for Indian workers is the highest standard for the Gulf region and that many of their compatriots have gone on to build billion dollar multi-national companies.

-- Islam is the official religion of the country and there is freedom to practice religion for other faiths.
+- Islam is the official religion of the country and expats in Dubai have the freedom to practice other faiths.

 - All the faithful of the major religions may worship in buildings or compounds dedicated for worship and there are numerous churches and Hindu temples in the city of Dubai.